This website is intended for UK healthcare professionals only. Not a UK healthcare professional? Click here.

 Managing CVD risk in patients with diabetes and elevated LDL-C

 Cholesterol management is one vital component of a holistic approach to CV risk reduction in diabetes care.
-When treating patients with diabetes, the greatest reductions in CV risk and mortality are seen with combined long-term risk factor management of blood pressure, HbA1c and lipids.6,7
+When treating patients with diabetes, the greatest reductions in CV risk and mortality are seen with combined long-term risk factor management of blood pressure, HbA1c and lipids.7,8

 In this video, they review current practices for managing patients with diabetes, address common patient concerns and barriers to initiating LLT, and discuss the available treatment options, highlighting the importance of selecting the right therapy for each patient.

-Explore the efficacy data for NUSTENDI® and NILEMDO®
+Explore the efficacy data for NUSTENDI® and NILEMDO® or the ESC/EAS 2025 guidelines.

-*Patients receiving combination therapy of statin + ezetimibe (N=4,516).8
+*Patients receiving combination therapy of statin + ezetimibe (N=4,516).9

 References